-According to the Mayo Clinic, RSV is a major cause of human respiratory infections (Mayo).
+RSV is a major cause of human respiratory infections, particularly among the younger populations.
 The infection is most severe and occurs most frequently in young children.
-In infants, the virus can cause bronchiolitis (inflammation of the airways of the lungs), pneumonia (inflammation of the lungs) or croup (swelling of the throat that leads to breathing difficulties and a cough).
+In infants, the virus can cause bronchiolitis (inflammation of the airways in their lungs), pneumonia (inflammation of their lungs) or croup (swelling in their throat that leads to breathing difficulties and a cough).
 In older children, adolescents, and adults, infection with RSV tends to be less severe.

-The infection is seasonal —from late fall to spring— and commonly occurs as an epidemic.
+The infection is seasonal — usually occurring in late fall to spring (peaking in the cold winter months) — and it commonly occurs as an epidemic.
 This means that it affects a large number of individuals within a community at the same time.
-The Centers for Disease Control and Prevention report that nearly all children will be infected with RSV by the time they turn 2 years old, but only a small percentage will experience severe symptoms (CDC).
+The Centers for Disease Control and Prevention (CDC) report that nearly all children will be infected with RSV by the time they turn 2 years old, but only a small percentage will experience severe symptoms.

-Symptoms of an RSV infection are similar to those of other types of respiratory infections and may include:
+Symptoms of an RSV infection are similar to those of other types of respiratory infections.
+They may include:

-The test is often performed on premature infants or children under 2 years of age with congenital heart or chronic lung disease or a weakened immune system.
-According to the CDC, infants and children with these conditions are at highest risk for severe infections, including pneumonia and bronchiolitis, when infected with RSV (CDC).
+The test is often performed on premature infants or children under the age of 2 who have congenital heart or chronic lung disease or a weakened immune system.
+According to the CDC, infants and children with these conditions are at highest risk of severe infections, including pneumonia and bronchiolitis.

 The RSV antibody test is a blood test performed by a nurse at your doctor’s office.
 Blood will be drawn from a vein, usually at the inside of your elbow.
 A blood draw typically involves the following steps:

-- A healthcare provider wraps an elastic band around your upper arm in order to make the vein swell with blood.
+- A healthcare provider (often your doctor or a nurse) wraps an elastic band around your upper arm in order to make your vein swell with blood.

-- A needle is gently inserted into the vein to collect blood in an attached vial or tube.
+- A needle is gently inserted into your vein to collect blood in an attached vial or tube.